JiayuPang1/hello-CCI-world/Final Project/Week 01 Process.md

 ————————————————————————————————

 ### Introduction ：
 #### At the end of June, I communicated with the tutor and proposed the first version of the concept.
-By the first week of September the final work concept was finalized.
+By the first week of September, the concept of the final work has been roughly determined.

 ![幻灯片1](https://user-images.githubusercontent.com/92034503/203676654-43fc87c8-17af-4dba-9c7e-d5c27b672a85.jpeg)